 Sonoma Pharmaceuticals, Inc. (the "Company") was incorporated under the laws of the State of California in April 1999 and was reincorporated under the laws of the State of Delaware in December 2006.
+The Company's principal office was moved to Woodstock, Georgia from Petaluma, California in June 2020, and to Boulder, Colorado in October 2022.
 The Company is a global healthcare leader for developing and producing stabilized hypochlorous acid ("HOCI") products for a wide range of applications, including wound care, animal health care, eye care, oral care and dermatological conditions.
-The Company's stabilized HOCI relieves itch and pain, kills pathogens and breaks down biofilm, does not sting or irritate skin and oxygenates the cells in the area treated assisting the body in its natural healing process.
-The Company sells its products either directly or via partners in 54 countries worldwide.
+The Company's products reduce infections, itch, pain, scarring and harmful inflammatory responses in a safe and effective manner.
+In-vitro and clinical studies of HOCl show it to have impressive antipruritic, antimicrobial, antiviral and anti-inflammatory properties.
+The Company's stabilized HOCl immediately relieves itch and pain, kills pathogens and breaks down biofilm, does not sting or irritate skin and oxygenates the cells in the area treated assisting the body in its natural healing process.
+The Company sells its products either directly or via partners in 55 countries worldwide.